How to Create a Gantt Chart in Excel? - Gantt Chart Excel

-To Add a Milestone click on the Add Milestone button in the Gantt tab.
+To add a milestone click on the Add Milestone button on the Gantt Menu.

 To illustrate, see the example below.
 The milestone and a diamond-shaped symbol show up in the timeline.

-Click on the Settings icon in Gantt tab.
+Click on the Settings icon in the Gantt Menu.

 By default, the Display tab opens up first.
-Here you can set all the different timeline bar and milestone colors.
+Here you can set the general theme colors including the different timeline bar and milestone colors.

 You can also choose to show additional timeline bars for baseline, actual dates and the overdue bar for all overdue tasks.